zphrs/aninest/docs/extensions/Update/type-aliases/UpdateLayer.md

 - **afterUpdate** - after each update frame
 - **childStart** - when a child UpdateLayer starts to be updated
 - **childEnd** - when a child UpdateLayer finishes animating everything, including its children
+- **done** - when the animation finishes animating everything and pauses the updates

 ## Type declaration